-Further some developer features exist that would not throw warning, but they are not accessible in the default configuration.
+Further, some developer features exist that would not throw a warning, but they are not accessible in the default configuration.
 For example:

 Firefox XPCOM interface (Only accessible through chrome privileged mode)

-The generic idea is to patch such restrictions in the memory with the help of a memory corruption vulnerability.
-This would let attackers perform harmful things and steal sensitive information.
+The overall idea is to modify such restrictions in the memory with a memory corruption vulnerability.
+This modification would let attackers perform harmful things and steal sensitive information.

 For better understating of the ActiveX architecture and its security, you can review the Black hat 2008 paper from Alexander Sotirov and Mark Dowd talk.